es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

             "@ElasticNodeMiddleware//app/setup:Setup",
         ],
     )

-For using this you just have to change this code with your implementation and your desired dependencies.

-## Your Implementation

-Now you can write your own implementation.
-The code is written in C, therefore you should use the programming language C to use the code.
-You include the needed libraries in your header or source files with

-    #include "lib/neededLibrary/neededLibrary.h"

-whereby the "neddedLibrary" is replaced with the actual library.
-For example for including the xmem library your include statement looks as the following:

-    #include "lib/xmem/xmem.h"

-Notice, that Bitmanipulation and LufaUsart are external libraries.
-Therefore, you include these libraries as follows:

-    #include "EmbeddedUtilities/BitManipulation.h"

-or

-    #include "PeripheralInterface/LufaUsartImpl.h"

 When working with more c files you need to create new cc_libaries in the BUILD.bazel in the app folder, similar to this: